DurgNomis-drol/ha_toyota/README.md

 **Note:** It is **_only_** tested against latest, but should work on older versions too.

 **Note:** Future updates may change which version are required.

+### HACS installation (Recommended)

+Open HACS and search for `Toyota Connected Services` under integrations.
+You can choose to install a specific version or from master (Not recommended).

 ### Manual Installation